huss-osman/linux-fundamentals/03-git/fundamentals/README.md

 ## Overview

-This folder contains **Git fundamentals** notes completed as part of my DevOps training.
+This folder contains **Git fundamentals** notes focused on version control and collaboration practices.

 The focus is on understanding how Git works internally rather than memorising commands.